Seguin nets OT winner for Stars in 4-3 victory over Senators - WHIZ News

 DALLAS (AP) — Tyler Seguin scored with 29 seconds left in overtime and the Dallas Stars beat the Ottawa Senators 4-3 on Thursday night to avoid their first three-game losing streak of the season.

-Seguin went to his knees and pumped both fists in the air after scoring his fifth goal of the season off a pass from rookie Wyatt Johnston.
+Seguin took a pass from 19-year-old rookie Wyatt Johnston on a nifty play, then went to his knees and pumped both fists in the air after his fifth goal this season — and first in 10 games.
 Just before that, Seguin had fallen down after whiffing on a puck near the corner.

+“We had some good things happen tonight, despite how the game kind of went through 40 minutes,” Stars coach Pete DeBoer said.
+“You know, I thought our third (period) was our best.
+We won an overtime game.
+Tyler Seguin got a goal, first one in a while.”

+The Stars had been 0-5 this season in games that went to overtime.

 Nils Lundqvist tied it at 3 with 5:06 left in regulation on a shot through traffic from outside the circle to the left of Ottawa goaltender Anton Forsberg.
 That came immediately after Roope Hintz won a faceoff.

+“I thought we played a really good game and to lose that way in overtime, it hurts,” Senators coach D.J.
+Smith said.
+“But in saying that, that’s a really good team and we had all kinds of opportunities to win.
+Unfortunate bounce off that faceoff, or we’re not sitting here.”

-Miro Heiskanen scored twice in less than two minutes to give Dallas a 2-0 lead in the first period.
+Heiskanen scored twice in less than two minutes to give Dallas a 2-0 lead in the first period.
 Lundqvist assisted on the second of those goals.
-The Stars were coming off their first shutout loss of the season two nights earlier.
+The Stars were coming off their first shutout loss of the season two nights earlier despite a season-high 44 shots.

 Forsberg and Stars goalie Jake Oettinger both made 28 saves.
 Forsberg faced one more shot, the game-ender.